gravitational/teleport/rfd/0143-external-k8s-joining.md

 The `kubernetes-remote` flow will leverage a challenge and response flow, similar to that implemented for IAM joining.
 The flow will run as follows:

-1. The client wishing to join calls the `RegisterUsingKubernetesJWKS` RPC.
+1. The client wishing to join calls the `RegisterUsingKubernetesRemoteMethod` RPC.
 It submits the name of the token it wants to use.
 2. The Auth Server sends a response with the audience that should be set in the token.
 This audience is a concatenation of the cluster name, and 24 bytes of cryptographically random data encoded in base64 URL encoding, e.g: